 Alan Dye is Professor of Economics at Barnard College and an affiliate member of Columbia University’s Department of History and Institute of Latin American Studies.
 He joined the Barnard faculty in 1995.
 He has also held visiting positions at Yale University, the University of Michigan, and the Universidad de Carlos III de Madrid.
 He specializes in economic history and institutions with emphasis on Latin America.

 Professor Dye’s teaching includes courses in the economic history of Latin America and Europe, and institutional economics applied to organizations, innovation and political economy.
 His current research focuses on the political economy of the institutions of trade protection and imperialism, with a current project on the relationship between prerevolutionary Cuba and the United States.

 "The Political Economy of Land Privatization in Argentina and Australia, 1810-1850: A Puzzle."
-Journal of Economic History (forthcoming, 2013)
+Journal of Economic History (2013), with Sumner La Croix.

 “The Interwar Shocks to U.S.-Cuban Trade Relations: A View of Sugar-Company Stock Prices,” in The Evolution of Financial Markets and Institutions from the Seventeenth Century to the Present, Jeremy Atack and Larry Neal, eds.
 Cambridge University Press, (2009).